Creating global networks of healthcare providers dedicated to improving the safety, efficacy and efficiency of patient care.

 Bariatric and Metabolic Surgery

-SRC’s Center of Excellence and Surgeon of Excellence in Metabolic and Bariatric Surgery programs reflect the specific needs of obese patients and the unique roles and responsibilities of bariatric and metabolic surgery providers.
+The Center of Excellence in Metabolic and Bariatric Surgery (COEMBS) and Surgeon of Excellence in Metabolic and Bariatric Surgery (SOEMBS) programs reflect the specific needs of obese patients and the unique roles and responsibilities of bariatric and metabolic surgery providers.
 These programs are available to surgeons, hospitals and ambulatory surgery centers around the world.

 The Center of Excellence in Hernia Surgery (COEHS) and Surgeon of Excellence in Hernia Surgery (SOEHS) programs recognize surgeons and hospitals around the world committed to better patient outcomes and improving the quality of hernia repair and abdominal wall reconstruction.
 The programs are endorsed by the Asian Pacific Hernia Society.